John Ryan (publisher): Broadsheet.ie

 In June 2010 Ryan and writer Niall Murphy launched Broadsheet.ie as a "news source for the bewildered," combining news, satire, music, art, and missing dogs/cats/bikes.
 It was voted Best Web-Only Publication in the Realex Fire Web Awards 2014.
 Ryan posted under the pseudonym "Bodger" as well as under his real name on the site.
-In June 2022, Broadsheet announced that it was ending its operations; many commenters on the website attributed its demise to alienating readers through the prominence it gave to conspiracy theories around Covid-19 and Russia's 2022 war against Ukraine.
-Others insisted that Broadsheet.ie had acted with the utmost of integrity, reporting facts that the mainstream media were refusing to do.
+In June 2022, Broadsheet announced that it was ending its operations; many commenters on the website attributed its demise to alienating readers through the prominence it gave to conspiracy theories around COVID-19 and Russia's 2022 war against Ukraine.